 What is the difference between CELTA, TEFL, TESOL and EFL?

-TEFL/TESOL is an umbrella term that refers to ‘Teaching English as a Foreign Language ‘or ‘Teaching English to Speakers of Other Languages ‘ and is not a qualification but a description of the subject matter.
-Some organisations may offer ‘TEFL’ or ‘EFL’ qualifications but you should be careful that the qualification is accredited by a reputable external body (CELTA is accredited by the University of Cambridge ESOL).
-Make sure you choose a programme which includes actual teaching practice with real students – on the Cambridge CELTA you get a minimum of 6 hours’ classroom teaching observed and assessed by highly qualified trainers.
+TEFL/TESOL is an umbrella term that refers to 'Teaching English as a Foreign Language' or 'Teaching English to Speakers of Other Languages' and is not a qualification, but a description of the subject matter.
+Some organisations may offer 'TEFL' or 'EFL' qualifications but you should be careful that the qualification is accredited by a reputable external body (CELTA is accredited by the University of Cambridge ESOL).
+Make sure you choose a programme that includes actual teaching practice with real students – on the Cambridge CELTA you get a minimum of 6 hours’ classroom teaching observed and assessed by highly qualified trainers.

 Who is CELTA for?

 CELTA is suitable for those with little or no teaching experience.
 It is suitable for anyone who wishes to teach English as a foreign language to adults or work in ELT within the UK or overseas.
 A typical CELTA course will have candidates of all ages and from a variety of backgrounds.
 Most candidates see CELTA as the starting point of a long-term career in English language teaching.
 For students working on their gap year, CELTA is a passport to teaching overseas and an ideal way to travel the world whilst developing new skills.

 How long is the CELTA course?

 At the University of Worcester you can do CELTA as a full-time intensive 4-week course, or as an undergraduate module taken over 24 weeks (two semesters).
 Course content and assessments are the same for both options.

 The full-time course runs from 09:00 to 17:30, Monday to Friday - please see the fees and dates above for more details.
 The timetable for the undergraduate CELTA module varies and is made available towards the end of the previous academic year.

 Is the course online or face to face?